 Despite its poor quality, army food was in fact an improvement in diet for many poor peasants.
 For these men, a daily supply of fresh meat (450 gm) and white bread (750 gm) was something not known before the war.
 Regardless, the quality and invariance of the diet was a constant, widespread source of complaint among the soldiers.
 Even after modest improvements made in the diet after 1917, made in response to the demands of mutinous troops, the nutritional value of the soldier’s meal would remain low throughout the war.

 The mainstay of the French soldier’s meals was stew, which was always referred to as la soupe regardless of its ingredients or consistency.
 Alternately, a stewed casserole called ratatouille, or rata for short, would stand as the entrée.
 Soupe and rata were so prevalent in army life that the terms came to be used in a general sense to mean simply chow or grub.
 What went into the soup was whatever was on-hand.
-Usually some meat was thrown in, either pig, beef, or simply lard, to create the bouillon.
-Added to this would be a couple vegetables, most commonly white beans, potatoes, onions, cabbage, carrots, or rice.
-On occasion, macaroni noodles were tossed in for some added carbohydrates.
+Generally, it was comprised of a meat base (beef or pork, or simply lard) with a couple vegetables, beans, or starches thrown in.
+Invariably this included some combination of white beans, potatoes, onions, cabbage, carrots, turnips, and split peas.
+Rice frequently was used as a starch and to a lesser extent pasta -- vermicelle, tapioca, macaroni, and various small pastas.
+If there were any spices added to the soup, a little salt and pepper would be tossed in.
 One solider described having on one day pea soup with pig lard and another, rice bouillon with beef.
 Henri Barbusse described it in the same way as countless other soldiers:

 Jacques Meyer described the soup in remarkably similar terms as Barbusse, stating that:Indeed, noticeably lacking from nearly all descriptions of the soup was anything that was sufficiently healthy or savory – no green or otherwise nutritious vegetables, and no spices for added flavor.
 Christian Bordeching, in a letter to his sister in February 1916, gave her a sample of his diet: Emile Sautour also spoke about some soup he had been served in a letter from November 1915: